-Nonetheless, these methodologies can also be utilized with great potential benefit, as long as they are used with care and insight.
-The method of values clarification is basically a multiple-choice approach to evaluating situations containing moral dimensions.
+Nonetheless these methodologies can also be utilized with great potential benefit, as long as they are used with care and insight.
+The method of values clarification is basically a multiple choice approach to evaluating situations containing moral dimensions.
 Instructors long have used multiple choice questions on religion exams.
 If we use genuine Scriptural principles as we judge options, we will not be guilty of moral relativity, the basic problem with values clarification.
 We will then be allowing Scripture to serve as the standard by which we pick and choose our way through life's knotty problems.
 It is well to note that values clarification frequently utilizes extreme situations, such as the abortion problem faced by the young woman.

-Some of these situations are quite rare, fortunately, and for that reason do not pose a typical dilemma.
+Some of these situations are quite rare, fortunately, and for that reason do not pose a typical dilemma for adolescents.
 Furthermore, we do well not to fuel the imagination of immature minds.
-On the other hand, we could well pose situations which normally do confront our youth, such as temptation involving stealing, cheating, drugs, alcohol, and the like.
+But, we probably could well pose situations which normally do confront our youth, such as temptations involving stealing, cheating, drugs, alcohol, and the like.

 In a similar vein, Kohlberg's levels of moral development may prove a helpful aid.
-As Christian leaders we might well disagree with him that young people are incapable of deciding moral questions on the basis of universal standards.
-Our standards are those which are to be found in the gospel.
-Like the Apostle Paul on Areopagus, we can assert to Kohlberg and to others like him that those universal standards they are seeking have been found; they are present in the gospel of Christ.
-They are found in the principles for our very living and being: the branches grafted in the Vine.
-These are the revealed principles concerning faith in our Lord Jesus Christ; these are the principles of Christ-like agape love for our fellowman; and these are the principles of finding answers to many specific questions in that revelation He has given us.
+As Christian educators we might well disagree with him that young people are incapable of deciding moral questions on the basis of universal standards.
+Our standards are those which are to be found in the Gospel.
+Like the Apostle Paul on Mars Hill, we can proclaim to Kohlberg and others like him that those universal standards they are seeking have been found; they are present in the Gospel of Christ.
+They are found in the principles for our very 'living and being: the branches grafted in the Vine.
+These are the principles of faith in our Lord Jesus Christ; these are the principles of Christ-like "love to our fellowman; and these are the principles of finding answers to many specific questions in that Word which He has given us.
 Long before they achieve adulthood, children can apply these principles in practical situations.
-Using moral insights from "Stage 6", we may ask our students such questions as these: Would you feel comfortable to have you Savior stand at your side as you steal answers from the student across the aisle?
+Using moral insights from "Stage 6", we may ask our students such questions as these: Would you feel comfortable to have your Savior stand a your side as you steal answers from the student across the aisle?
 Do you want your Savior at your side as you buy five ounces of pot?

-We can possibly gain some insights from Kohlberg's observations that answers to moral questions are influenced by certain factors at particular levels of development.
+We can possibly gain some insights from Kohlberg's observations that answers to moral questions will be influenced by certain factors at certain levels of development.
 If peer pressure becomes a key factor in preadolescence, we will keep peer pressure in mind as we counsel with preadolescents.
 Such sensitivity will aid us in helping them through difficult situations.

-The same approach even holds true for behavioral approaches, even though we do not see our children as machines to be manipulated, as do the behaviorists.
+The same approach even holds true for behavioral approaches, even though we do not see our children as machines to be manipulated as do the behaviorists do.
 We will reject their "plastic man" approach to pupil development, but as we work with our youth, we can employ strategies and insights which behaviorists have defined with precision.